jjaros/lombok-example/README.md

 ```
 git clone https://github.com/jjaros/lombok-example
 ```
 For support of Lombok in your IDE you need install appropriate plugin.
-Lombok dependency is download to project via Maven.
+Lombok is added to project as Maven.